Tomonobu GOTO

 Yasuyuki ISHIDA

-Urban climate is influenced by regional characteristics, e.g., geographical features, land-use, sea breeze, anthropogenic heat release, etc. To propose the proper solutions for various environmental problems in various regions based on the numerical simulation and field measurement, this laboratory has been focusing on the following research areas: 1) Methodology for the control and design of thermal and wind environments in accordance with the regional characteristics, 2) Quantification of mitigation and adaptation measures for global warming and urban heat island, 3) Reduction of water- and wind-related damage during heavy rains, flooding, and strong winds in urban area, and 4) Development of thermal environment design methods using drones/UAV.
+Urban climate is influenced by regional characteristics, e.g., geographical features, land-use, sea breeze and anthropogenic heat release, etc. To propose the proper solutions for various environmental problems in various regions, this laboratory has been focusing on the following research areas: 1) Simulation methods for the analysis of microscale & mesoscale climates based on CFD modeling, 2) Clarification of regional characteristics of urban climates using the results of the climate analysis, 3) Methodology for the control and design of urban environment in accordance with the regional characteristics.

 Labs of Built Environment Engineering Website >>